Chemotactic self-caging in active emulsions: Materials and Methods

-Our oil phase consists of CB-15, an isotropic isomer of the common nematic liquid crystal oil 5CB.
-Monodisperse droplets (size approx. 50$\mu$m, exact values to be added) are mass produced in microfluidic flow junctions.
-For the purpose of chemical quantification, we dissolved small amounts of the fluorescenct dye Nile Red in the oil phase.
+We study active oil-in-water emulsions, whose oil phase consists of CB-15 (Synthon Chemicals), an isotropic isomer of the common nematogenic oil 5CB.
+Mono-disperse droplets of diameter $d= \SI{50\pm 3}{\um}$ are mass produced in microfluidic flow focusing devices (see~\cite{hokmabad2021_emergence} for the detailed protocol).
+For the purpose of chemical quantification, we dissolved small amounts of the fluorescent dye Nile Red (Thermo Fisher Scientific) in the oil phase.
 Nile Red does not fluoresce in water, such that we can assume the fluorescent intensity to stem from micelles filled with oil and co-migrating Nile Red.
 This assumption is supported by the diffusive spread of fluorescence in the trail mapped in \figref{SIfig:fluorescence}.
-The swimming medium is 5wt\% aqueous solution of TTAB surfactant.
+The swimming medium for all quantitative experiments was a 5wt\% aqueous solution of TTAB surfactant (Sigma Aldrich).
 For force free bulk measurements, the density of 5CB ($\rho_\text{5CB}=\SI{1.05}{\gram\per\cubic\centi\metre}$) was matched by appropriate heavy water substitution ($\rho_\text{D2O}=\SI{1.2}{\gram\per\cubic\centi\metre}$).
-Microfluidic Hele-Shaw cells were made from the photoresist polymer SU8 by photolithography.